music dictionary : Ad - Ad

 the double sharpened sixth note of the scale of C major

-adoucir(French) mellow
+adoucir(French) to mellow

 Adoucissant(French m.) fabric softener